It's (Almost) Always Sunny in Philadelphia

 Kimberly Potts

 Kimberly Potts is a TV and pop culture journalist, whose work has appeared in The New York Times, Entertainment Weekly, Vulture, People, Variety, and many others.
-Along with her two books, The Way We All Became the Brady Bunch and It’s (Almost) Always Sunny in Philadelphia, she is also the cohost of the biweekly podcast Pop Literacy.
+She is the author of The Way We All Became the Brady Bunch and was also the cohost of bi-weekly pop culture podcast Pop Literacy.

 Returns